brandon-m-wang/cs198-75/src/ios-hw/hw2.md

       <h3 id="other-labels">Other Labels</h3>
   - type: ps
-    paragraph: The “High Score”, “Current Level”, and “Result Label” labels were added and connected to the code using the same method as shown above.
-The UI of the code when run should initially look like this except “Result Label” will be invisible on your screen and you will see why soon!
+    paragraph: The `High Score`, `Current Level`, and `Result Label` labels were added and connected to the code using the same method as shown above.
+The UI of the code when run should initially look like this except `Result Label` will be invisible on your screen and you will see why soon!
   - type: ibs
     imageblock: /assets/images/screen-shot-2022-01-18-at-6.47.08-pm.png
   - type: ps